chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 Update: Was successfully able to get an electric guitar from the examples compiled and playing.
 Going to see if I can make my own example now.

 Also tested the electric guitar program with a midi keyboard, and was also able to get that to play.

+## 4/16
+After a lot of Googling around and struggling with STK, I was finally able to accomplish the equivalent of Hello World (in this case, Hello Sine) using the raw STK library.
+The next thing to figure out is live playback.
+If I can accomplish that, then I can finally start moving putting actual code into this repository and get something basic up and running.